minkinaa/TheLorax/README.md

 ## Code:

 RNA processing to generate cell by gene files implemented in wrapper script 190807_sciRNA_wrapper_ALL.txt.
-Internal code & input files have been uploaded to the folder "RNA_Processing" but may contain hard-coded file paths.
+Internal code & input files have been uploaded to the folder "RNA_Processing"; some contain hard-coded file paths.